Rescaling limits of the spatial Lambda-Fleming-Viot process with selection: Introduction

+Variants of the SLFV that incorporate forms of natural selection already appear in a number of studies \cite{biswas/etheridge/klimek:2018,EFP2016,EFPS2016,EFS2017,FP2017}, but without a detailed discussion of the construction of the stochastic processes, or whether they are well-defined when the geographic space in which the population evolves is infinite.
+Our first contribution is to formulate and construct an SLFV with natural selection.
+The methods that we employ can be readily adapted to capture all of the forms of selection considered to date, and indeed the form of selection considered here contains many of them as special cases.

-The {\em spatial $\Lambda$-Fleming-Viot process} (SLFV) was introduced in \cite{etheridge:2008, BEV2010}.
-In fact, it is not so much a process as a general framework for modelling frequencies of different genetic types in populations which evolve in a spatial continuum.
-For example, it is readily adapted to include things like the large-scale extinction/recolonisation events which have dominated the demographic history of many species.
-In this paper we shall be concerned with extending the framework to incorporate an important form of natural selection and investigating various rescaling limits which capture the resultant patterns of genetic diversity over large spatial and temporal scales.
-In particular, we recover the Fisher-KPP equation and, in one dimension, its stochastic counterpart.
-In the presence of large-scale demographic events we obtain analogous equations with the Laplacian replaced by the fractional Laplacian, but, intriguingly, no other trace of the large-scale events survives.
-The limits obtained here assume that the `neighbourhood size', which corresponds to the local population density, is high, thus complementing results of \cite{etheridge/freeman/straulino:2014} which address the interaction of natural selection and genetic drift when neighbourhood size is small.
+We shall then turn to using our model to study the interaction between natural selection, spatial structure, and genetic drift.
+In particular, we are interested in identifying the spatial and temporal scales over which one can expect to see a non-trivial signature of the interaction between these forces.
+More precisely, we investigate rescaling limits of the model which capture the resultant patterns of genetic diversity over large spatial and temporal scales.
+In particular, our second contribution is to find suitable scalings of time, space and of the strength of selection for which, in the limit as the scaling parameter $n$ tends to infinity, we recover the Fisher-KPP equation~\cite{FIS1937, KPP1937} and, in one spatial dimension, its stochastic counterpart.
+In the presence of large-scale demographic events, the appropriate rescalings are different and lead to analogous equations with the Laplacian replaced by the fractional Laplacian, but, intriguingly, no other trace of the large-scale events survives.
+The limits obtained here assume that the local population densities are high, thus complementing results of \cite{EFPS2016,EFS2017} which address the interaction of natural selection and genetic drift when local population densities are small.